 5- New York Cheesecake

 Right I’m not talking about that non cooked cheesecake you find in the UK.
 I’m talking about the proper baked cheesecakes with that floury texture.
 Add a little whipped cream and you have yourself a drool worthy dessert.
+I am a fussy cheesecake eater.
+I only like my cheesecake baked and vanilla is my flavour of choice.
+So the New York Cheesecake is like my dream cheesecake.

 6- Ukrainian Food